-This remarkable mansion offers an intimate look at the life of a privileged family from the Jazz Age through the Second World War.
-The rooms are as William and Rosamund Vanderbilt left them, filled with priceless art, furnishings and personal possessions.
+The mansion’s Living Quarters offers an intimate look at the life of a privileged family from the Jazz Age through the Second World War.
+The rooms are as William and Rosamond Vanderbilt left them, filled with priceless art, furnishings, and personal possessions.
 When visitors walk through the Vanderbilt mansion, they enter a “living museum,” an enchanting time capsule of a vanished era.

 Mr. Vanderbilt’s oceanic expeditions and unprecedented circumnavigations of the globe make it possible for visitors to journey around the planet without leaving Long Island.
 His specimen-hunting trips to the Galápagos Islands, throughout the Pacific, Asia, the Mediterranean, Africa, the Atlantic and Caribbean, yielded thousands of specimens of marine, bird and insect life, some of them new discoveries at the time Vanderbilt found them.